Zak Hardaker: Leigh

 On 20 October 2022, Hardaker signed a contract to join the newly promoted Leigh side.
 The move was seen as controversial due to Hardaker leaving Wigan only months earlier citing homesickness and travel time between where the club was located and its proximity to Yorkshire.

 On 12 August 2023, Hardaker played for Leigh in their 17-16 Challenge Cup final victory over Hull Kingston Rovers.

 Hardaker played 23 games for Leigh in the 2023 Super League season as the club finished fifth on the table and qualified for the playoffs.
 Hardaker played in their elimination playoff loss against Hull Kington Rovers.
 In July 2024, Hull F.C. announced that Hardaker would join the club from the start of the 2025 season on a two-year contract.

 Hardaker played 25 games for Leigh in the 2024 Super League season which saw the club finish fifth on the table.
 Hardaker played in the clubs semi-final loss to Wigan.

 Hull F.C.

 On 8 July 2024 it was reported that he had signed for Hull F.C. in the Super League on a two-year deal.

 In round 1 of the 2025 Super League season, Hardaker made his club debut for Hull F.C. in their upset victory over Catalans Dragons.

+York Knights

+On 8 September 2026 it was reported that he had signed for York Knights in the Super League on a 2-year deal.